RomeroArias23/yellow-project-api/README.md

 # { YELLOW } Backend

 ## Project Description
 This backend manages the storage and retrieval of unsent "letters" for the { YELLOW } project.
 This system allows users to write and search for letters addressed to their first loves.
-The backend connects to a MongoDB Atlas database to securely store these messages.
+The backend connects to a MongoDB Atlas database to securely and anonymously store these messages.

 ## Features